High-Fidelity, Low-Loss State Detection of Alkali-Metal Atoms in Optical Tweezer Traps

-Performance of alkali-metal atoms in tweezer platforms has to date been limited by the state readout fidelity.
-Various detection schemes have been used, primarily falling under state-dependent fluorescence collection or loss-based schemes where the state of the atom is mapped to trap occupation.
+Performance of alkali-metal atoms in tweezer platforms has to date been limited by state readout fidelity.
+Detection schemes are typically based on either state-dependent fluorescence collection or loss, where the state of the atom is mapped to trap occupation.
 Although relatively high detection fidelity has been achieved with loss-based schemes \cite{LukinCoherentTransportQC}, these methods impose a vacuum-dependent upper bound on readout fidelity, slow the repetition rate, and complicate algorithms requiring mid-circuit measurement.
 Fluorescence detection on the other hand allows -- in principle -- for high fidelity state measurement without losing the atom.
-Previously, results for alkali atoms with fluorescence detection have only shown $>$1.2\% infidelity without enhancement from an optical cavity \cite{BrowaeysStateDet, SaffmanStateDet, MeschedeBayesianStateDet, MoehringCavity, ReichelCavity, DanCavity}.
-Alternately, high-fidelity, low-loss detection of alkali atoms has been demonstrated in an optical lattice using a state-dependent potential method \cite{WeissSternGerlach}, however, adaptation of this method to optical tweezers is not straightforward.
-Due to both optical depumping induced by the probe and trap lasers and detection heating driven atom loss from the trapping potential, higher-fidelity state detection of alkali-metal atoms in optical tweezers using a simple probing scheme had not been demonstrated until now.
+Previously, results for alkali atoms with fluorescence detection have shown no better than 1.2\% infidelity without enhancement from an optical cavity \cite{BrowaeysStateDet, SaffmanStateDet, MeschedeBayesianStateDet, MoehringCavity, ReichelCavity, DanCavity}.
+Alternately, high-fidelity, low-loss detection of alkali atoms has been demonstrated in an optical lattice using a state-dependent potential method \cite{WeissSternGerlach}, but adaptation of this method to optical tweezers is not straightforward.

-In this paper, we report state discrimination between ground-state hyperfine manifolds/multiplets of Cs atoms with \infidelity{} infidelity while suffering only \loss{} detection-driven losses of the bright state, despite relatively low collection efficiency.
-Further, by accepting moderate detection-driven losses of \highLossLoss{}, we reach a state discrimination fidelity of \highLossFidelity{}.
-We achieve these results by implementing an adaptive detection scheme to manage detection heating and mitigating a previously unreported state information loss channel stemming from simultaneous probe and trap illumination.
+In this paper, we report state discrimination between ground-state hyperfine manifolds of Cs atoms with \infidelity{} infidelity while suffering only \loss{} detection-driven losses of the bright state.
+We achieve these results by implementing an adaptive detection scheme to manage detection heating and by mitigating a previously unreported depumping channel stemming from simultaneous probe and trap illumination to minimize state information loss.
 We do not impose any stringent vacuum or optical system requirements to achieve this result, enabling straightforward integration of our techniques on contemporary alkali-metal atom tweezer platforms.